HiPhish/info.vim/README.rst

 Info files installed on the user's system.

-Info  is the  file  format  of the  `info`  command-line  program  and  Emacs's info-mode.
+Info  is the  file  format  of the  `info`  command-line  program  and  Emacs's Info-mode.
 This format is most  often generated from Texinfo  source files and used for software documentation.
 Texinfo is the official  documentation format of GNU.
 Check out this asciicast for a live demonstation: